Panic! at the Disco

-Panic! at the Disco was an American pop rock band from Las Vegas, Nevada, formed in 2004 by childhood friends Ryan Ross, Spencer Smith, Brent Wilson, and Brendon Urie.
-Following several lineup changes, Panic! began operating as the solo project of frontman Urie from 2015 until the project's discontinuation in 2023.
+Panic! at the Disco was an American pop rock band formed in Las Vegas, Nevada, in 2004 by high school friends Ryan Ross (guitar) and Spencer Smith (drums), who recruited classmates Brendon Urie (vocals and guitar) and Brent Wilson (bass).
+Following several lineup changes, Panic! at the Disco operated as the solo project of frontman Urie from 2015 until its discontinuation in 2023.

-They recorded their first demos while they were in high school.
-Shortly after, the band recorded and released their debut studio album, A Fever You Can't Sweat Out (2005).
-Popularized by the second single, "I Write Sins Not Tragedies", the album was certified triple platinum in the US.
-In 2006, founding bassist Brent Wilson was fired from the band during an extensive world tour and subsequently replaced by Jon Walker.
+The band recorded their first demos while they were in high school.
+Shortly after, they recorded and released their debut studio album, A Fever You Can't Sweat Out (2005).
+Popularized by the second single, "I Write Sins Not Tragedies", which was certified diamond in the US, the album was certified quadruple platinum in the US.
+In 2006, Wilson was fired from the band during an extensive world tour and subsequently replaced by Jon Walker.
 The band's second album, Pretty.
 Odd.
 (2008), was preceded by the single "Nine in the Afternoon".
-That album marked a significant departure from the sound of the band's debut.
+The album marked a significant departure from the sound of the band's debut.
 Ross and Walker, who favored the band's new direction, departed because Urie and Smith wanted to make further changes to the band's style.
 Ross and Walker subsequently formed a new band, the Young Veins, leaving Urie and Smith as the sole remaining members of Panic! at the Disco.